Studio

 What level do you teach?
 Do you teach beginners?

-Valerie works with students of all levels from beginners to professionals.
-She especially enjoys teaching adult beginners.
+I work with students of all levels from beginners to professionals.
+I especially enjos teaching adult beginners.
 It’s never too late to learn to sing.

-What age is good for children to start taking lessons?
-I’ve heard that if a young student starts lessons too early, they can hurt their voice.
+What age is good for children to start taking lessons ?

-Valerie will accept students as young as 9 or 10 if the child is talented and self motivated.
 Voice lessons are fine for children as long as teachers choose age appropriate songs to sing with a focus on building vocal technique & vocal health.
 Children can learn good vocal habits early on before bad habits become set.
-As long as young voices aren’t pushed to sing too big and/or mature too soon., there is plenty of age appropriate music to work on.
+As long as young voices aren’t pushed to sing too big, too soon, there is plenty of age appropriate music to work on.

 Do I need to commit to long term lessons or can I just schedule lesson on appointment?
 I’m already a working singer and I just want some extra coaching for my show/audition/recording.

 Working singers are usually very clear about what they need as far as needs and time.
 Lessons can be scheduled individually and/or in short term packages.
-Valerie enjoys helping working singers and professionals grow their skill set.
-She is always respectful of their musical choices and values, only seeking to assist everyone to sing their music with more consistency, strength, power, integrity and passion!
+I enjoy helping working singers and professionals grow their skill set.
+I am always respectful of your musical choices and values, only seeking to assist singers to sing their music with more consistency, strength, power, integrity and passion!

 How long does it take before I can hear a change in my singing?